A MacBook Pro Retina SSD is easily exchangeable for a bigger and faster model. There are currently two options that make sense:

 If you decide for this option, you just fit the new SSD like in the instructions below and then start the Mac white holding cmd + alt + R. Internet Recovery starts and you can install macOS on your newly installed SSD.
 After that, you get your data back via your Time Machine backup.

 If your Mac is too old for Internet Recovery or your internet connection is way to slow it can be more helpful to make a bootable medium, like a USB Stick or SD card first.
 With that, you can download everything first and when you start installing, the installer starts immediately from the bootable medium.

 If you have a bootable USB stick for example, you plug it in, after you installed your new SSD.
 When you switch it on for the first time, press the alt-key.
 This shortcut lists all your possible boot devices.
 Choose your installation medium.
 Before you start installing macOS, it can be necessary to format the drive first via Disk Utility.

 During the installation of macOS you will get the chance to play back your saved data from Time Machine.

 This option is for all those who want to invest the time for copying date before changing the drive.
 When you would like to do that, please be aware that you will need an external USB enclosure for your M.2 SSD (or other format that you decide to buy).

 After connecting it to the Mac you need to first format it via Disc Utility.
 You find it in Programs > Utilities > Disk Utility.
 The correct format is “Mac OS Extended Journaled”.

-Instructions for assembling a new SSD in a MacBook Pro Retina
+Replace SSD in a MacBook Pro Retina -- Preparations

 First thing you do before accessing the internal SSD is removing all the screws from the underside of the MacBook.
 Don’t be too afraid: they are only a few and it really is easy.
 You will need the following two screwdrivers for the upgrade process: